 This ability to both heat and cool a home on demand is one of the benefits of a heat pump, but there are others as well.
 In recent years, there’s been a industry-wide push to make heat pumps as energy efficient as possible.
 New features like two-speed compressors and variable speed blowers have become more common and affordable, which allows homeowners to significantly reduce energy costs.
 Saving energy equals saving money — and that’s a benefit everyone will enjoy.

 At Ernst Heating and Cooling, we pride ourselves on our commitment to our industry and customers.
 With over 50 years in the business, we have the expertise to help you select the heat pump that’s right for you.
 Contact us today to learn even more about the benefits of a heat pump.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about heat pumps and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about heat pumps and other HVAC topics, visit our blog.